Luisa-LubbersGonzalez/cse15l-lab-reports/labReport4.md

 For Step 6, the keys used were: `cd lab7/<ENTER>`, `ls<ENTER>`, `cat tesh.sh<ENTER>`, `bash test.sh<ENTER>`
-- I `cd`d into the necessary directory, listed all the file present, `cat`ed test.sh to make sure that the tests look ok and had no bugs, and then ran the tests with `bash`
+- I `cd`d into the necessary directory, listed all the file present, `cat` test.sh to make sure that the `javac` commands looked correct, and then ran the tests with `bash`
 ![Image](Step6.png)